Jump to section

 The model produces a probability distribution.
 How it selects the next token from that distribution is called the decoding strategy.
 Different strategies trade off between predictability and creativity.

-In practice, production systems like Claude combine multiple strategies.
+In practice, production AI systems combine multiple strategies.
 For example, using temperature with top-p sampling.
 The exact settings are tuned to produce responses that are coherent and helpful without being repetitive.

 Section 13